CESInoe/Snake/README.md

 - Make him die when he goes to far right and down.
 - Make two apples with differents sprite appear.
+- Finally if you find it fun, try to balance the snake speed between left/right and up/down (I never try to do it)